ausbin/webzone/content/blog/autograding-gba-dma.md

 But my favorite example of students poking with the GBA hardware introduces them to an important real-life example: [Direct Memory Access (DMA)][2]!
-The GBA has a DMA controller which amounts to a fast `memcpy()` in hardware which some additional switches to flip. ([See tonc for more details on GBA DMA][1].)
+The GBA has a DMA controller which amounts to a fast `memcpy()` in hardware with some additional switches to flip. ([See tonc for more details on GBA DMA][1].)

 Students use DMA as follows: